Google released another broad, core algorithm update. This means exactly 3 things.

 Awesome job!
 Something you did made the algorithm happy.
 It could be content, internal links, page speed, backlinks, adding more E-A-T, who knows.
 Well, you do.

 Log into your analytics and look to see which pages gained rankings, but do this about 3 days after the update happened.
 The reason to wait is that you more of the long tail queries to show up.
-I use this tool, but there are plenty of others.
 You can analyze the big phrases, but by having the long tail recorded, it will help you know what and why Google decided you are more relevant for these types of queries.
 It’s the SEO modifiers that are important here.

 Next, look at the tech changes, site changes and everything else you made.
 Find pages from your own website sitting in the 20th – 70th positions in Google and set up test groups.
 If you have 9 pages, break them into groups of 3 and make group 1 be the test, 2 the controlled and 3 set aside for the next round.
 From there you can begin implementing similar experiences to the pages that climbed, and see if these pages move up as well.
 If they do, congrats, your current strategies are working well.